CindyX0/CS506Final_Project/README.md

 This model uses a decision tree to classify people into high or low relationship satisfaction groups based on their relationship behaviors.
 First, people were labeled as "high satisfaction" if they rated their relationship as 4 or higher on satisfaction, happiness, and reward, and "low satisfaction" if they rated 2 or lower on any of those.
 People in between were removed to keep the results clear.
 I must preface that there were way more people labeled as high( 6460) as opposed to low(344)

 Next, behaviors were used as features to train the model.
 A grid search was used to test different settings (like how deep the tree should be) to find the best version of the model.
-Instead of measuring just accuracy, the model was tuned to focus on recall, how well it catches people in the low satisfaction group because of the overwhelming amount of high satisfaciton relationships, I felt that prioritizing this would be better.
+Instead of measuring just accuracy, the model was tuned to focus on recall, how well it catches people in the low satisfaction group because of the overwhelming amount of high satisfaction relationships, I felt that prioritizing this would be better.

-Classification report was used to see the success metrics of the model.
+A classification report was used to see the success metrics of the model.
 The model achieved a high overall accuracy of 98%.
 It performed  well for those in high satisfaction relationships, with a precision of 0.98, a perfect recall of 1.00, and an f1-score of 0.99.
 This indicates that the model is very effective at recognizing individuals who report strong relationship satisfaction, happiness, and reward.
 For the low satisfaction group, the model also demonstrated high precision at 0.97, meaning when it predicts someone has low satisfaction, it is typically correct.
 However, the recall for this group drops to 0.65, showing the model misses about 35% of people who actually belong to this category.
 The corresponding f1-score of 0.78 reflects this discrepancy.
 The confusion matrix reinforces these observations: of the 103 individuals truly experiencing low satisfaction, 67 were correctly identified, while 36 were misclassified as having high satisfaction.